renpy/renpy/sphinx/source/conditional.rst

 The expression is evaluated when while statement is first reached, and then each time control reaches the end of the block.
-When the expression return a false value, the statement after the while statement is executed.
+When the expression return a False value, the statement after the while statement is executed.

 Ren'Py does not have continue, break, or for statements.
 Continue and break statements can be replaced by jumps to labels placed before or after the